janreges/siteone-crawler/README.md

 * `--url-column-size=<num>`        Basic URL column width.
 Default is `80`.
 * `--do-not-truncate-url`          In the text output, long URLs are truncated by default to `--url-column-size` so the table does not wrap due to long URLs.
 With this option, you can turn off the truncation.
-* `--hide-scheme-and-host`         On text output, hide scheme and host of URLs for more compact view.
+* `--show-scheme-and-host`         On text output, show scheme and host also for origin domain URLs.
 * `--hide-progress-bar`            Hide progress bar visible in text and JSON output for more compact view.
 * `--no-color`                     Disable colored output.